-The School District passed the budget for 2022-23 in June 2022 with a 2.36% property tax increase.
-Under Act 1, the Commonwealth allowed the School District to increase up to the adjusted index of 4.3%.
-When coupled with the changes brought about by the COVID-19 pandemic, uncertain state subsidized support and increased mandated costs, remaining at or below the Act 1 index presents significant financial challenges for the School District.
+The School District passed the budget for 2023-24 in June 2023 with a 0% property tax increase.
+Under Act 1, the Commonwealth allowed the School District to increase up to the adjusted index of 5.2%.
+Based on the increases to state funding after the 2022-23 budget was passed by the School Board and significant increase in interest earnings the School District was able to remain at or below the Act 1 index in 2023-24.
+Uncertainty in the future years may make this more challenging to maintain tax increases significantly below the adjusted Act 1 index and present significant financial challenges for the School District.
 Management will continue to carefully control expenses during the coming years to ensure a balance is struck between the need for tax increases in conjunction with the steady structured use of fund balance to balance future budgets.

 As we have seen throughout the nation, the economic situation is having an effect on the public sector.
 Many districts in Pennsylvania face challenges on a number of issues.
 With the passage of Act 1 of 2006, our School District is faced with a cap on the amount of money that can be funded from a property tax increase.
 This cap is based upon a number calculated and provided by the Department of Education.
 Limited tax relief arrived in the 2008-09 tax year as the Commonwealth was able to send school districts a portion of the gambling revenue to be used as an offset to real estate tax increases.
-In 2021-22, Penn Manor School District was fortunate to receive \$1,293,862 that offset property taxes due from taxpayers who had qualified for the homestead or farmstead exemptions.
+In 2022-23, Penn Manor School District was fortunate to receive \$1,632,921 that offset property taxes due from taxpayers who had qualified for the homestead or farmstead exemptions.
 Other implications of the law include earlier budgetary planning cycles and limits on the tax increases which can be levied without voter referendums.